 As I said before, the LCU API is completely unsupported so you shouldn't expect a fancy reference page from Riot directly.
 However the community has made some tools that you can use to see what's at your disposal:

-- Rift Explorer - A desktop application that connects directly to the client and fetches the list of every available endpoint
+- LCU Explorer - A desktop application that connects directly to the client and fetches the list of every available endpoint

 - LCU schema - An online equivalent to Rift Explorer without the ability to call the APIs